Dallas Buyers Club: Filming

-Principal photography began on November 11, 2012 in New Orleans.
+Principal photography began on November 11, 2012, in New Orleans.
 Filming also took place in Baton Rouge.
 Jennifer Garner has stated that the film was shot very quickly over just 25 days and has remarked that McConaughey "gave an even wilder performance in takes that didn't appear onscreen".
 McConaughey stated that "I was riding a new way of making a film.
 There were no lights, one camera, 15-minute takes."
 Half of the shots were lit with artificial light and the other half were not.
 Vallée said: "I now had a perfect opportunity to try to shoot an entire movie without artificial lights, using the Alexa digital camera.
 Like the RED, the Alexa offers a broad spectrum of colors and shadows in even the darkest natural lighting conditions.
 I felt that the approach was right for this project.
 The look and feel became that we were capturing reality; even though Dallas Buyers Club is not a documentary in content or structure, it could have that subtle quality.
 We shot the movie 100% handheld with two lenses, a 35-millimeter and a 50-millimeter.
 These get close to the actors and don't skew the images.
 (Director of Photography) Yves Belanger adjusted for every shot at 400 or 1600 ASA (light sensitivity), displaying different color balance."

 Jared Leto, who played Rayon, an AIDS patient and trans woman with a drug problem, refused to break character for the whole 25 days of shooting.
-In interviews of people who were involved in the film said about Leto that, in a sense, they never really met Leto until months after the shoot was over.
+Interviews of cast and crew who were involved in the film revealed that, in a sense, they never really met Leto until months after the shoot was over.
 Leto said about his character, "That phrase staying in character to me really means commitment, focus, and for a role like this that's so intense and challenging and extreme in a lot of ways, it demanded my full attention."